totem-tech/documentation/nodes-docs/howto-nginx-bootnodes.md

 # Nginx setup for Bootnodes

-### Nginx is used with this bootnode type for directing connections to the parachain using a domain name.
+### Nginx is used with the bootnode type for introducing new nodes to the Kapex parachain network when you want to identify the node by DNS.

-The bootnode networking features will apply only to the Parachain section of the parachain node because the relaychain section is pre-configured.
-The features are:
+Bootnodes work with the underlying `libp2p` protocol to provide an initial set of well-known nodes that new nodes can reach when starting.
+Each node will gossip information about their peers on the network, and bootnodes provide lists of known peers to new nodes to bootstrap the peer-to-peer network.

+However in order to acheive this certain aspects are handled by the process automatically.
+In most cases you will not have to worry about handling these aspects, but it is informative to know about them for troubleshooting.

 1) Allowing multiplex communication in libp2p